Multilocular Cystic Renal Cell Carcinoma

 Definition

-- Benign cystic neoplasm of the kidney composed of cysts with small groups of clear cells in the septa
+- Neoplasm of the kidney composed entirely of cysts with small groups of non-expansile clear cells in the septa

 - These tumors have been named carcinomas (probably not very sensibly) because they are composed of cells indistinguishable from conventional clear cell carcinoma cells